 Charmain has been in and out of the New York City’s shelter system since 2005.
 One would think, that in that amount of time, homeless services could have helped Charmain out of homelessness.
 But as Charmain shares in this very important interview – NYC’s shelter system is just warehousing people with little or no support to better their lives.

 I do believe there is a use for shelters, but they must only be short-term and interrogated into a support system that actually gets people out of homelessness.
-Most shelters are horrible places that do not provided human dignity to those who need help the most.Charmain has been in and out of the New York City's shelter system since 2005.
-Click To Tweet
+Most shelters are horrible places that do not provide human dignity to those who need help the most.Special thanks to Hanes and New York City Rescue Mission.